-After over 3 years as a Data Scientist, I decided to dive into Data Engineering and ultimately became a Data Engineer.
+After over four years as a Data Scientist, I decided to dive into Data Engineering and ultimately became a Data Engineer.
 I will explain more about the reason behind that in a separate post.
-In this post, I will focus on sharing resources I considered specifically helpful.
+This post will focus on sharing resources I considered explicitly helpful.

-There is no such thing as a typical Data Scientist so writing a step-by-step guide on what to do to switch from Science to engineering wouldn't make much sense.
-However, there are some resources which I found specifically helpful, so I'd like to share them.
+There is no such thing as a typical Data Scientist, so writing a step-by-step guide on what to do to switch from Science to engineering wouldn't make much sense.
+However, there are some resources that I found specifically helpful, so I'd like to share them.

 I have worked as a professional Full-Stack Developer for about a year and also did some system administration tasks as a working student.
 Therefore, I know Linux and how to use the command line.
 If you don't, that's certainly something to learn.